Frontier Co-operative, Whole Bay Leaf - 3g

 Bay leaf is an evergreen related to camphor and sassafras trees.
 It's also known as sweet bay and laurel.
 Enjoy its sweet, balsamic scent and bitter/spicy bite in gravies and grain dishes, with beans and meats, and in cooking blends like bouquet garni.

-Suggested Uses: Bay perks up tomato sauces, pickles, meats, fish, and bean and grain dishes.
+Suggested Uses: Bay perks up tomato sauces, pickles, meats, and bean and grain dishes.
 It's a key ingredient in French and Mediterranean dishes, including French bouillabaisse and bouquet garni.
 Many cooks add several bay leaves to containers of stored grains and beans to repel grain beetles, and some homemakers add them to boxes of stored clothing to repel moths.
 Crafters sometimes use the leaves in potpourris and wreaths.